Consolidated Motors Corporation

 Second Great War

-The Second Great War was devastating for European car industry.
-Most of local car manufacturers replaced their production with military vehicles and weapons.
+The Second Great War was devastating for the European car industry.
+Most of the local car manufacturers replaced their production with military vehicles and weapons.
 Also many of the most distinguished continental brands (especially in France and in the Holy Roman Empire) were discontinued and often completely decimated by the war.

 Post war

-From bottom to top luxury there were now Dover, Chevalier, Potomack, Holmesmobile (a new brand created then named after John Holmes, a former engineer from Chevalier) and Adirondack.
-To each one was given a different “personality” focusing a different kind of driver.
-Such marketing strategy would soon be imitated world wide by other car manufacturers.
-Another brand was created, CMC, specialised in medium and heavy duty trucks so as buses.
+From bottom to top in terms of luxury and price there were now Dover, Chevalier, Potomag, the newly created Oaksmobile and Adirondack.
+Such marketing strategy would soon be imitated worldwide by other car manufacturers.
+Another brand was created, CMD, which specialised in medium and heavy duty trucks as well as buses.

 Recent years